aqueous-humor/alx-system_engineering-devops/0x00-shell_basics/README.md

 10. 9-firstdirdeletion deletes the directory 'my_first_directory' that is in the /tmp directory.

 11. 10-back changes the working directory to the previous one.

+12. 11-lists list all files (including hidden files) in the current directory and the parent of the working directory and the /boot directory (in this order), in long format.